paynerg2/application-tracker/README.md

 -   Account deletion
 -   Alerts to give feedback where appropriate to improve the user experience

+## Alternative Server Build

+An alternative version of the backend built with C#, ASP.NET Core, EF Core, and SQL Server can be found [here](https://github.com/paynerg2/Trackr-Dotnet-Backend)

 # Built With

 <p float="left">